TEDxAuckland/tedx-auckland-site/src/collections/_people/quentin-atkinson.md

   cultural values, norms and institutions they represent shape our behaviour.
   Quentin’s research regularly features in international media outlets including the NY Times, the BBC, the Economist and New Scientist.
-In 2019, he co-founded climate action group [Claxon](http://claxon.nz){: target="_blank" rel="noopener"}, one of many outlets where he promotes understanding and action around climate change.
+In 2019, he co-founded climate action group [Claxon](http://claxon.nz), one of many outlets where he promotes understanding and action around climate change.
 website_url: quentinatkinson.com
 medium_url:
 twitter_url: https://twitter.com/DrQueue